-Liz pointed out to me the rather bitter irony that historically Accra was a main point of exit for people who were enslaved coming directly to the US and now it is the main point of entry for most of our used stuff: not just clothing but also cars, electronics, and e-waste.
-Add to that the history of colonialism and how we’re transitioning from pure extraction of resources in these places to now dumping our waste on them only magnifies the situation.
+Liz pointed out to me the rather bitter irony that historically Accra was a main point of exit for people who were enslaved coming directly to the US.
+Now it is the main point of entry for most of our used stuff: not just clothing but also cars, electronics, and e-waste.
+Add to that the history of colonialism.
+And how we’re transitioning from pure extraction of resources in these places to now dumping our waste on them only magnifies the situation.

 Now you’re thinking “That’s great.
 But now what should I do with all my stuff?”

-No worries- We’ve created a guide for you here!
+No worries- We’ve created a guide for what to do with your clothes other than donating to a thrift store here!

 All photos in Ghana courtesy The OR Foundation